John Wallop: Biography

-Wallop, was son of Stephen Wallop by the daughter of Hugh Ashley.
+Wallop was son of Stephen Wallop, by the daughter of Hugh Ashley.

 Wallop may have taken part in Sir Edward Poynings's expedition to the Low Countries in 1511 and may have been knighted there.
 He certainly was knighted before 1513, when he accompanied Sir Edward Howard on his unfortunate but glorious journey to Brest.
 In July 1513 he was captain of the Sancho de Gara, a hired ship, and in May 1514 he was captain of the Gret Barbara.
 In these years he did a great deal of damage to French shipping.
 On 12 August 1515, he was sent with letters for Margaret, Duchess of Savoy, regent of the Netherlands.

 In 1516 he left England on a more honourable errand.
 Armed with a letter from Henry VIII, dated 14 September 1516, to Emmanuel I, king of Portugal, he sailed to that country and offered his services at his own expense against the Moors.
 He remained fighting at or near Tangier, and then came back to England having been made a knight of the order of Christ.
 In September 1518, his name occurs as one of the king's pensioners, and for the next three years he was serving under Earl of Surrey in Ireland, frequently being the means of communication between the Lord Deputy and Henry VIII.
 Wallop took a prominent part in the fighting in France in 1522 and 1523.
 Doubtless as a reward he was on 31 March 1524 appointed high marshal of Calais.

 In September 1526, Wallop was sent on an embassy.
 He first went to Margaret, Duchess of Savoy, then to the Archduke, reaching Cologne on 30 September.
-He remained there till well on in November, writing to Cardinal Wolsey as to the progress of the Turkish War.
+He remained there until well on in November, writing to Cardinal Wolsey as to the progress of the Turkish War.
 On 30 November he was back in Brussels with Hacket, thence he returned again early in December to Cologne, and went on to Mainz.
 On 12 January 1527, he was at Augsburg.
-On 1 February he was at Prague, and saw the entry of Ferdinand, king of the Romans.
+On 1 February he was at Prague, and saw the entry of Ferdinand, future king of the Romans, before his coronation as King of Bohemia.
 It was doubtless at this time that he received the two great gilt cups that he mentions in his will as having been given him by Ferdinand.
 On 26 April, he was at Olmütz.
 On 20 May, he was at Breslau in Silesia, visiting Sigismund I, King of Poland, who made vague but pleasant promises of hostility against "the ungraciose sect of Lutere".
 King Ferdinand would not let him go to Hungary, where he wished to communicate with the waiwode.
 On 11 July, he was at Vienna, and probably returned to England in the autumn.